andreafabrizi/DNSProxy/README.md

 ## Changelog:

 #### Version 2.5 - February 2019:
-* implemented dump of 'cache-control' headers from PHP/DoH resolver into DNS packet
+* provide base64urlencode of DNS requests !
-* provide with base64urlencode of DNS requests !
+* implemented dump of "cache-control" headers from PHP/DoH resolver into DNS packet
-* added new build_dns to comply with DoH format, instead of old build_dns_response
+* added new build_dns to comply with DoH/RFC format, instead of old build_dns_response
 * account for TRANSACTION-ID override (0xabcd by default)
 * account for TYPE override (0x00 by default)
 * make sure we set accept & content-type to "application/dns" for both POST and GET